An introduction to 2d conformal field theory: Basics in conformal field theory

 \subsubsection{State/Operator correspondence}

-After the radial quantization, we can generate states living on the circle by inserting operators.
+After the radial quantization, states living on the circle can be generated by inserting operators.
 The vacuum state $\ket{0}$ corresponds to inserting nothing.
 The initial state $\ket{\phi_{\text{in}}}$ corresponds to inserting an operator at the origin since the infinite past on the cylinder is mapped to $z=\overline{z}=0$,

-As we have learned, a 2d CFT is endowed with the scaling transformation as a symmetry.
+As we have seen, a 2D CFT has scaling transformation as a symmetry.
 The state defined on a circle with a fixed radius can be scaled down to the origin by the scaling transformation as in \eqref{state-operator}, which results in an operator.
 Conversely, an operator at the origin can be scaled up to a state on a circle around the origin.
 Therefore, there is a one-to-one correspondence between a state and an operator in 2d CFT.
 This is called the \textbf{state-operator correspondence}.

 In this Hilbert space, we must also define a bilinear product, by defining an asymptotic out state.
 In Minkowski space, Hermitian conjugation does not affect the space-time coordinates.
 However, since the Euclidean time $t_{\text{E}}= i t_{\text{M}}$, the Euclidean time must be reversed upon Hermitian conjugation.
 In radial quantization, this corresponds to the mapping $z\rightarrow 1/\overline{z}$.
 Therefore, the definition of Hermitian conjugation is